 The American Indian Center in Albany Park is dedicated to preserving Native American culture and creating connections with the larger community.
 They also have a gallery that cultivates and exhibits both historic and modern Native American artwork.

-In Evanston, the Mitchell Museum of the American Indian features exhibits dedicated to Native American culture, history, and traditions.
+In Evanston, the Gichigamiin Indigenous Nations Museum features exhibits dedicated to Native American culture, history, and traditions.
 The space is one of just a few in the country to focus exclusively on the historic and contemporary contributions and stories of Indigenous people from the United States and Canada.

 Check out free events at Chicago Public Libraries

-Chicago’s libraries host a range of unique events throughout the year, and November is packed with activities honoring the city’s Indigenous history and communities.
-Check out just a few of the upcoming film screenings, arts and crafts, book discussions, and more at neighborhood libraries this November:
+Chicago’s public libraries host a range of unique events throughout the year, and November is packed with activities honoring the city’s Indigenous history and communities for Native American Heritage Month.
+Check out just a few of the upcoming film screenings, arts and crafts, book discussions, and more at neighborhood libraries this November.